There are 20 Elon Musk workplace rules to instantly level up any company. Both SpaceX and Tesla live by these rules.

 Many existing processes are inefficient and frankly ineffective.
 I’ve had instances where I bucked the trend to follow an outdated process.

-In one case, I had to get a new utility power service for a project.
-I knew going through the same old process would net me the same output though.
+In one case, I had to apply for a new utility power service for a project.
+I knew going through the same old process would net me the same results though.
 I’d have a drawn-out project schedule, with an impatient client breathing down my neck.

-So I approached the problem differently.
-In return, I completed the project months ahead of schedule.
-The client was happy, and my method became adopted among the other engineers.
+I decided to approach the problem differently.
+The outcome was a project completed months ahead of schedule.
+The client was happy, and my method became adopted by other engineers.

-This is one big reason why Elon encourages first principles thinking.
+This is a big reason why Elon encourages first principles thinking.
 Because you can’t approach every problem the same, or you’ll get the same poor results.

 #16 No asshole policy